openmrs/openmrs-module-mamba-etl/README.md

             Specifies the interval, in seconds, at which the ETL should run.
 For example, setting _mambaetl.analysis.etl_interval=180_ means the ETL will run every 3 minutes.

-3. Upload/Deploy the MambaETL module to your OpenMRS instance Locate the omod(openmrs module) file from mambaetl project in the target folder
+3. Upload/Deploy the MambaETL module to your OpenMRS instance Locate the omod(mamba-etl-1.0.1-SNAPSHOT.omod) file from mambaetl project in the target folder

    ![location-of-omod.png](_markdown%2Flocation-of-omod.png)